Cancel anytime

 History and Background

-American Water Works Company, Inc. was founded in 1886 as American Water Works & Guarantee Company.
-Initially providing water to communities in Pennsylvania, it grew through acquisitions and expansion into a national provider of water and wastewater services.
-It went public in 2008, becoming the largest publicly traded water and wastewater utility company in the United States.
+American Water Works was founded in 1886 as the American Water Works & Guarantee Company.
+It has grown through acquisitions and organic growth to become the largest publicly traded water and wastewater utility company in the United States.

 Core Business Areas

-- Regulated Businesses: This segment provides water and wastewater services to residential, commercial, and industrial customers in regulated service areas.
-Revenue is generated through rates approved by state public utility commissions.
+- Regulated Businesses: Provides water and wastewater services to residential, commercial, and industrial customers in approximately 14 states.
+Rates are typically regulated by state public utility commissions.

 Leadership and Structure